arangodb/kube-arangodb/docs/Manual/GettingStarted/kube-arangodb/README.md

 kubectl get pods --selector=arango_deployment=single-server
 ```

-The result will looks something like this:
+The result will look similar to this:

 ```plain
 NAME                                 READY     STATUS    RESTARTS   AGE